lisawray/groupie/README.md

 You can add a `<data>` section to directly bind a model or ViewModel, but you don't have to.
 The generated view bindings alone are a huge time saver.

 ### Kotlin AND data binding / view binding?
 Sure, why not?
 Follow all the instructions from *both* sections above.
-You only need to include the `groupie-databinding` or `groupie-viewbinding` dependency, and omit the references to `android-extensions`.
-You'll make `BindableItem`s instead of importing and using Kotlin extensions.
+You only need to include the `groupie-databinding` or `groupie-viewbinding` dependency.

 # Contributing
 Contributions you say?
 Yes please!